Best Way to Learn - Best value

 Skate pads are supplied with hire skates, they must be worn throughout the lesson.
 A helmet is compulsory for skate lessons.
 TrySkating does not approve the practice of hiring helmets.
 The helmet is too important to be 'hired.'
 Each skater should have their own helmet or buy a new one.
 The helmet has to be the correct size and fit properly after adjustment.
 It doesn't have to be a skate helmet a cycle helmet is perfectly satisfactory for recreational skating.

-Glasgow Outdoor Lessons mainly held at Bellahouston Park or Glasgow Green.
-A private lesson can be taken any time morning, noon or night (within reason) seven days a week, all year round.
+Glasgow Outdoor Lessons held at Bellahouston Park or Glasgow Green.
+A private lesson can be taken any time morning, noon or night (within reason) seven days a week, all year round by arrangement.
 Outdoor lessons are subject to weather conditions.
 We don't skate in rain or high winds.